 Armies Department of Psychological Warfare Target: Iraqi troops Distribution: Airdrop propaganda literature Each piece below was dropped by the many tens of thousands IN THE PERSIAN GULF WAR, DID SADDAM HUSSEIN USE PROPAGANDA?
 Absolutely!
 Here are two examples.
 This one backfired.
+Developing Questions for Critical Thinking.
 The revised cognitive domain introduced by Lorin Anderson in the 1990's revised the original domains by changing from noun to format and realigning the categories.

 In the revised domain remembering serves as the lowest level of thinking and creating serves as the highest.
 Use the links below to work with the recently revised categories.
 Use the tabs at the top of the page to work with the original domains and categories.
 Critical thinking web.